CQCL/pytket-docs/manual/manual_circuit.rst

     p(x) = \sum_{i=1}^{2^n} \theta_i f_i(x)
     \end{equation}

-A phase polynomial circuit is a circuit which has the following action on computational basis states :math:`|x\rangle`
+A phase polynomial circuit :math:`C` has the following action on computational basis states :math:`|x\rangle`:

 .. math::

     \begin{equation}
-    |x\rangle \longmapsto e^{2\pi i p(x)}|g(x)\rangle
+    C: |x\rangle \longmapsto e^{2\pi i p(x)}|g(x)\rangle
     \end{equation}

 A phase polynomial circuit can be synthesisied in pytket using the :py:class:`PhasePolyBox`.
-The :py:class:`PhasePolyBox` is constructed using the number of qubits, qubit indices as well as a dictionary indicating whether or not a phase should be applied to specific qubits.
+The :py:class:`PhasePolyBox` is constructed using the number of qubits, the qubit indices and a dictionary indicating whether or not a phase should be applied to specific qubits.

-Finally a ``linear_transfromation`` parameter needs to be specified  which is a matrix encoding the linear permutation between the bitsrings :math:`|x\rangle` and :math:`|g(x)\rangle` in the equation above.
+Finally a ``linear_transfromation`` parameter needs to be specified:  This is a matrix encoding the linear permutation between the bitstrings :math:`|x\rangle` and :math:`|g(x)\rangle` in the equation above.

 .. jupyter-execute::